KimikaTeorikoa/OptimRotEduc/README.md

 ## 📝 Usage

 The file myCode/minimization.py contains a function called *orbopt_sd*, which can be used for doing orbital optimization with the steepest gradient descent algorithm.

-In the notebooks you will be requested to complete the other functions and explore their use in Hartree-Fock and Natural Orbital Functional (NOF) theory.
+In the notebooks, you will be requested to complete the other functions and explore their use in Hartree-Fock and Natural Orbital Functional (NOF) theory.
 The content is organized in folders:

 - Start with Hartree-Fock, where you will a) code the optimization algorithms and explore the effect of the step size and b) compare the convergency of the algorithms at their best step size.